 - Stress: The Fitbit Sense tracks your body’s stress levels with its electrodermal activity (EDA) sensor.
 The EDA sensor applies small, unnoticeable electrical charges to your skin to measure how they interact with your body’s sweat levels.
 This is supposed to give you an understanding of how stressed you are throughout the day.
 This is opposed to other devices that track stress via heart rate variability.
 If you need help taking a breather throughout the day, Fitbit devices (not just the Sense) also offer on-device guided breathing exercises.

 - Skin temperature: The Fitbit Sense also has a skin temperature sensor — no fancy name here.
-The sensor automatically records your body’s skin temperature at night in hopes to warn you of early signs of illness.
+The sensor automatically records your body’s skin temperature at night in hopes of warning you of early signs of illness.
 It does so by comparing your body’s overnight temperature versus your personal baseline to show you trends over time.

 What smartwatch features do Fitbit devices offer?